zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **ribbon.readTimeout**

     The value in milliseconds that specifies the time of inactivity between two packets in response from this service to API ML.
-If omitted, the default value specified in the API MLGateway service configuration is used.
+If omitted, the default value specified in the API ML Gateway service configuration is used.

 * **ribbon.connectionManagerTimeout**

     HttpClient employs a special entity to manage access to HTTP connections called by the HTTP connection manager.
 The purpose of an HTTP connection manager is to serve as a factory for new HTTP connections, to manage the life cycle of persistent connections, and to synchronize access to persistent connections.
-Internally, it works with managed connections which serve as proxies for real connections.
-ConnectionManagerTimeout specifies a period, in which managed connections with API ML should be established.
+Internally, it works with managed connections which serve as proxies for real connections. `ConnectionManagerTimeout` specifies a period, in which managed connections with API ML should be established.
 The value is in milliseconds.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

 * **ribbon.GZipPayload**